 This 100 hour certification program is a compilation of the 50 hour Exercise Strength and Conditioning Specialist and the and the 50 hour Chiropractic Sports Injury Specialist programs.
 The purpose of this course is to offer the Doctor of Chiropractic broad based knowledge in the areas of exercise physiology, exercise program design, sport specific training, sport biomechanics, nutrition, evaluation and treatment of sports injuries, diagnostic testing and team physician protocols.

+A transcript of hours of attendance is provided by Texas Chiropractic College in the form of a 100 hour certificate of completion.
 Upon completion of this comprehensive course of study the graduate will receive the following certificates of completion from Texas Chiropractic College;

 - 50 Hour Exercise Strength and Conditioning Specialist Certificate